hasura/graphql-engine/docs/graphql/manual/api-reference/schema-metadata-api/run-sql.rst

 ^^^^^^^^^

 1. To execute DDL operations that are not supported by the console (e.g. managing indexes).
-2. Run custom DML queries from backend microservices instead of installing libraries to speak to Postgres.
+2. Run custom DML requests from backend microservices instead of installing libraries to speak to Postgres.

 An example: